Nanofus/novel.js/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/Nanofus/novel.js/total.svg)]() [![GitHub release](https://img.shields.io/github/release/Nanofus/novel.js.svg)]() [![npm version](https://badge.fury.io/js/novel-js.svg)](https://badge.fury.io/js/novel-js)
 [![Build Status](https://travis-ci.org/Nanofus/novel.js.svg?branch=master)](https://travis-ci.org/Nanofus/novel.js)

 Novel.js is a versatile, lightweight JavaScript text game engine that works directly in the browser.
-A **[live demo](http://nanofus.github.io/novel.js/)** is available, however it covers only a small part of all functionality!

 It is suitable for interactive fiction such as "choose your own adventure" games and other kinds of text-based entertainment.
-It also works well as a base for straightforward prose frosted with images and sounds.
+It also works well as a base for straightforward prose garnished with images and sounds.
 It requires only a `novel.json` file containing all the text, choices, items and so on, an `html` file to display the novel/game and optionally a stylesheet (`skin.css`), images and sounds.

+Text adventures are often overlooked as something only game development beginners create, and Novel.js aims to fix this misconception.
+Interactive fiction combines the flexibility and possibilities that prose can offer with interactivity and reader choice – a type of entertainment I think has not yet been thoroughly explored.
+The popularity of visual novels demonstrates the possibilities the medium can offer!

 Novel.js is written in CoffeeScript, HTML and SASS and depends only on Vue.js.
 It was born out of a need for a lightweight, easy-to-use but fully-featured text adventure system that could easily be embedded on a webpage.
 It is open source (MIT License) and free to use both commercially and non-commercially.

-Contributions are welcome!
+A **[live demo](http://nanofus.github.io/novel.js/)** is available, however it covers only a small part of all functionality!

 You can use [electron-noveljs-boilerplate](https://github.com/Nanofus/electron-noveljs-boilerplate) with Novel.js to create standalone desktop applications.
 It requires a bit more technical knowledge than Novel.js itself.